Dynamite Steps

 Dynamite Steps is the fifth full-length album by Greg Dulli's The Twilight Singers.
 It was released on February 14, 2011, worldwide, and a day later in the United States via Sub Pop on CD and double 12" white-colored vinyl.
+The front cover was designed by Rachel Owen.

 The Sub Pop pre-order for Dynamite Steps includes a two-track CD-R featuring two unreleased Twilight Singers tracks, "Don't Call" and "Ballad of Pure Thought".
 The band marked the album's release with in-store performances at Amoeba Music on February 15, 2011, (Los Angeles) and February 17, 2011, (San Francisco).

 The band performed the first single "On the Corner" on Jimmy Kimmel Live! and the Late Show with David Letterman.